Prospects for the detection of the prompt very-high-energy emission from $\rm\gamma$-ray bursts with the High Altitude Detection of Astronomical Radiation experiment: Results

 \section{Results}

+When a set of parameters is ready, a pseudo-GRB population is generated and checked with the {\emph{Fermi}}-LAT complete sample of 186 GRBs observed in 10 years.
+The GRB samples generated match well with the {\emph{Fermi}}-LAT sample.
+More detailed information about the GRB samples and a comparison can be found in the work of \citet{2020ApJ...900...67K} and \citet{2020ApJ...901..106Y}.

-For the observation of $\gamma$-ray based on ground-based experiment, the overwhelming cosmic ray background is non-negligible.
-Thus a $\rm 5~\sigma$ deviation from the distribution of background is required to claim the discovery of a GRB.
-For each pseudo-GRB the number of signal is calculated by .
+For the observation of $\rm\gamma$-rays based on ground-based experiments, the overwhelming all-sky cosmic-ray (CR) background is non-negligible.
+Thus, a $\rm 5~\sigma$ deviation from the background distribution is required to claim the discovery of a GRB.
+For each pseudo-GRB, the number of signal photons $\rm N_{signal}$ is calculated by,

-The zenith angle of the pseudo-GRB is randomly chosen in the range from 0 to 50 degrees, with a uniform distribution in the corresponding solid angle.
-To calculate the expected background B, the same Monte Carlo simulation is run for primary protons based on Gaisser cosmic ray spectrum model \citep{2013FrPhy...8..748G}, obtaining an effective area $A_{e f f}^{p}(E, \theta)$ as a function of energy.
-The effective area of protons is shown as the cyan thin line in Fig.\ref{fig:perf} and the number of background is calculated by
+where $\rm S_{\gamma}(E)$ is the energy spectrum of the pseudo-GRB sample, $\tau(E,z)$ refers to the EBL absorption, and $\rm A_{e f f}^{\gamma}(E, \theta)$ is the effective area of $\rm\gamma$-rays with energy E at zenith angle $\rm\theta$.
+To estimate the CR background, the same Monte Carlo simulation is run for primary protons based on the Gaisser CR spectrum model \citep{2013FrPhy...8..748G}, obtaining an effective area $\rm A_{e f f}^{p}(E, \theta)$ as a function of energy.
+The effective area of protons is shown as the thin cyan line in Figure \ref{fig:perf}, and the number of CR backgrounds, $\rm N_{bkg}$, is calculated by,